reactjs/rfcs/text/0000-use-isolation.md

 As this is deeply related to this "component-like scope", it’s also impossible to polyfill / re-create on the user world and has to be implemented within React (I may be wrong on this).

 This hook will also only be available in **client** code, and not in RSC.

+One element I didn’t mention is that if `useIsolation` uses variables from the parent scope with the **wrong dependencies**, the hook won’t re-render as expected.
+As mentioned in [Settings no dependencies or settings the wrong dependencies](#settings-no-dependencies-or-settings-the-wrong-dependencies), as it should be fine to not set dependencies at all, maybe we can remove them.
+But I feel that they would be a nice addition as you can control re-renders with even more finer control.

 # Alternatives